quii/learn-go-with-tests/hello-world.md

 ### Go doc

 Another quality-of-life feature of Go is the documentation.
-You can launch the docs locally by running `godoc -http:8000`.
+You can launch the docs locally by running `godoc -http=localhost:8000`.
 If you go to [localhost:8000/pkg](http://localhost:8000/pkg), you will see all the packages installed on your system.

 The vast majority of the standard library has excellent documentation with examples.
 Navigating to [http://localhost:8000/pkg/testing/](http://localhost:8000/pkg/testing/) would be worthwhile to see what's available to you.

-If you don't have `godoc` command, then maybe you are using the newer version of Go (1.14 or later) which is [no longer including `godoc`](https://golang.org/doc/go1.14#godoc).
+If you don't have `godoc` command, then maybe you are using the newer version of Go (1.14 or later) which [no longer includes `godoc`](https://golang.org/doc/go1.14#godoc).
 You can manually install it using `go install golang.org/x/tools/cmd/godoc@latest`.

 ### Hello, YOU